subszero0/Meme-Maker/docs/wireframes/README.md

 3. Download-ready modal
 4. Queue-full error banner

-Keep React components visually aligned with this reference.
+✅ **Implementation Complete**: React components in `frontend-new/` are fully aligned with this reference and integrated with the backend.